 Responses published on our web site

-We endeavour to publish all of its OIA responses on its website, after the response is sent to the requester.
-We will not publish your name, address or contact details.
+We endeavour to publish all responses on our website, after the response is sent to the requester.
+We will not publish the name, address or contact details of the requester.
 To view released responses click here.

 How to make a request